Prince George, BC

 - Build positive, trusting relationships with diverse youth, including those who face barriers to participation, as well as local partners and employers

-- Develop and monitor individualized service plans
+- Inform and support development and monitoring of individualized service plans

 - Case management including outreach, advocacy, resource referral, and follow-up